A leader is best when people barely know they exist. When the work is done and the aim fulfilled, their team will say: "We did it ourselves".

 Leaders think and talk about the solutions.
 Followers think and talk about the problems.

 Leadership is about establishing widely agreed upon, worthwhile directions for the school and doing whatever it takes to encourage and empower people to move in those directions.

-As mentioned in one of our previous posts: The Top 5 Challenges Facing School Business Managers - we discussed how it isn't always easy to implement change without rocking the boat a little.
-New ideas, practices and structures aren't always going to be in the favour of everyone you present them to; that being said, without change there is no room for real progression.
+It isn't always easy to implement change without rocking the boat a little.
+New ideas, practices and structures aren't always going to be in the favour of everyone you present them to; that being said, however, without change there is no room for real progression.
 So rock away - just be careful not to fall in.